Develop managerial skills

 To support student experience and engagement on and off campus the University is offering student groups an opportunity to apply for funding in 2021.
 It is important for the allocated funding to be used to enhance student experience, develop sense of belonging and build lifelong connections with fellow students.

 To apply for funding please fill in the funding request form.
-Before submitting the form, please familiarise yourself with funding guidelines.
+Before submitting the form, please familiarise yourself with funding guidelines [PDF 174KB].
 Please note this funding derives from SSAF, therefore it is important that funding is used to benefit MQ students.